hacksmiths/2018.goldsmiths.tech/sex.md

 one_line: A hackathon exploring companionship, intimacy & sexuality.
 tagline: Should Taboo Stifle Innovation?

 description: <p>In 2016, we ran the first Sex Tech Hack in Europe.
 Over 50 attendees from a range of backgrounds joined us for two days of learning, building and sharing (ideas, that is).
 We had coverage from <a href="https://www.newscientist.com/article/mg23331130-100-how-to-build-better-sex-robots-stop-making-them-look-human">New Scientist</a>, <a href="https://www.girlonthenet.com/2016/12/21/amazing-inventions-from-the-goldsmiths-sex-tech-hack/">Girl on the Net</a>, and <a href="http://www.makery.info/en/2016/12/20/au-premier-sex-tech-hack-un-hackathon-sur-la-sexualite-a-londres/">Makery</a>.
-You can check out all 14 project videos on <a href="https://www.youtube.com/playlist?list=PLDmeXp90KI9leIRVQGsrOZvFXVo28F8wO">YouTube</a>.</p><p>In 2017, we're going to make it bigger and better than before - inviting more hackers from around the world to build exciting new sex technologies.</p>
+You can check out all 14 project videos on <a href="https://www.youtube.com/playlist?list=PLDmeXp90KI9leIRVQGsrOZvFXVo28F8wO">YouTube</a>.</p><p>In 2017, we're going to make it bigger and better than before - inviting more hackers from around the world to build exciting new sex technologies.</p><p>On Friday November 24, we'll also be running a day-long conference to encourage discussion around these themes.
+We'll shre more information about this event shortly.</p>

 date: November 25-26 2017
 time: 10:00 Sat - 17:00 Sun